Top Five Things to Consider When Buying a Commuter Bike

 23/XL 6'2" - 6'4" 33.0" - 34.5"

 Between sizes or have a question on sizing?
-Take our Size Finder Quiz by clicking here, or reach out to us for personalized guidance.
+Reach out to us for personalized guidance.
 Please take a moment to review our return and exchange policy, and remember, when in doubt, reach out.

 HOW TO MEASURE YOUR INSEAM: